pingcap/docs/dr-secondary-cluster.md

 ### Perform DR switchover

-This section describes planned DR switchover, DR switchover upon disasters, and the steps to rebuild a secondary cluster.
+This section describes how to perform a planned DR switchover, a DR switchover upon disasters, and the steps to rebuild a secondary cluster.

 #### Planned primary and secondary switchover

-It's important to conduct regular DR drills for critical business systems to test their reliability.
+It is important to conduct regular DR drills for critical business systems to test their reliability.
 The following are the recommended steps for DR drills.
 Note that simulated business writes and usage of proxy services to access databases are not considered, and therefore the steps might differ from actual application scenarios.
 You can modify the configurations as required.

 1. Stop business writes on the primary cluster.
 2. After there are no more writes, query the latest `TSO: {Position}` of the TiDB cluster":